 An American Genealogy is a forum for detailing and discussing issues and approaches to gathering family histories, as well as documenting my journey and challenges to climbing my family tree.
-The name comes from my inspiration for documenting my family tree, my son Michael who has a uniquely American genealogy.
+The name comes from my inspiration for documenting my family tree, our son Michael who has a uniquely American genealogy.
 Nearly every major event in American history is reflected in his family history, including every military conflict from King Philip’s War in 1675 through World War II, as well as events like the landing of the Mayflower, the founding of Harvard (as well as about a dozen towns and cities), slavery, westward expansion, Jim Crow, the Great Northern Migration, and the browning of America.

 About the author